 It wasn't an easy job for Hoke to come into a program that had undergone NCAA sanctions under Rodriguez and struggled mightily to win games.
 His ability to turn Michigan around was recognized this weekend by the Maxwell Football Club as he was named the 2011 College Coach of the Year, helping to restore the program's luster.

-He also made strides on the recruiting trail.the seventh-best recruiting class in the nation according to Rivals.com.
+The past three years, Ann Arbor had not been the destination for top players as it had been in the past, but after a successful 2011, Hoke pulled in the seventh-best recruiting class in the nation according to Rivals.com.
 Hoke said it was the type of class that can bring the Wolverines conference titles and into BCS bowl games.

 "When you look at the group of linemen offensively and the defensive linemen that we've brought in — that is where the game starts," Hoke said.